Out of Gas (Firefly): Production

 According to the DVD commentary, Alan Tudyk took the big red "recall" button from the Firefly set and presented it to Joss Whedon, telling him that if Whedon managed to get the series renewed, he could press it to call the cast back.

 Also according to the commentary, Gina Torres (Zoe) was written out of the bulk of the episode because the filming took place just after her marriage to Laurence Fishburne and they were away on their honeymoon.

 Tim Minear credits David Solomon's expertise as a director with the success of the episode's daring three-timeline structure.

-In order to distinguish between the three timeframes and clarify events for the audience, the three timeframes were shot using drastically different lighting: